dustinpfister/blog_posts/_posts/threejs-euler.md

 layout: post
 categories: three.js
 id: 855
-updated: 2023-01-04 11:54:36
+updated: 2023-03-25 09:22:27
-version: 1.35
+version: 1.36
 ---

-In [threejs](https://threejs.org/) there is the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) that is the standard class in threejs that has to do with setting angles for the rotation of an object.
-The use of the clas of object will also come into play for a wide range of other tasks that pop up now and then such as when using the [apply euler method of the vector3 class](/2021/06/18/threejs-vector3-apply-euler/).
+In [threejs](https://threejs.org/) there is the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) that is an option for setting the local rotation of an object.
+The use of this class of object will also come into play for a wide range of other tasks that pop up now and then such as when using the [apply euler method of the vector3 class](/2021/06/18/threejs-vector3-apply-euler/).

-The [rotation property of the Object3d class](/2022/04/08/threejs-object3d-rotation/) is an instance of Euler, and the [Object3d class](/2018/04/23/threejs-object3d/) is a base Class for many objects in threejs including things like a Mesh, Groups, and Cameras just to name a few examples of the kinds of objects that are placed in a Scene.
+The [rotation property of the Object3d class](/2022/04/08/threejs-object3d-rotation/) is an instance of Euler, and the [Object3d class](/2018/04/23/threejs-object3d/) is a base Class for many objects in threejs including things like Mesh, Group, and Camera objects just to name a few examples.
 Speaking of Scene objects that too is an example of an object that is based off of the Object3d Class and thus also has a rotation property that is an instance of Euler.

 The Euler class goes hand in hand with the [Vector3 Class](/2018/04/15/threejs-vector3/) as the Euler class has to do with angles, while Vector3 has to do with a position.
-A great deal of what is done in threejs has to do with moving and rotating objects around, so Vector3 is what can be used to set a position, while Euler is what one will need to use to set the orientation of the object.
+A great deal of what is done in threejs has to do with moving and rotating objects around, so Vector3 is what can be used to set a position, while Euler is a way to set the orientation of the object.
+There are however shortcommings with the Euler class, and as such there are a number of other options for setting orentation as well that I shoud mention in this post.

 <!-- more -->